BlockchainCommons/Gordian/README.md

 >
 > This tool will also harden and secure your OS to current best practices, as well as adding sufficient system tools to support basic Bitcoin development.
 After setup, *Bitcoin-Standup* will present a QR code and/or special URI that can be used to securely link your full-node to other devices, such as your mobile phone for instance using [StandUp-Remote](https://testflight.apple.com/join/OQHyL0a8) or [Fully Noded](https://github.com/FontaineDenton/iOS/FullyNoded) on iOS or a remote desktop.
 >
-> iOS *StandUp-Remote* is compatible with some of the most popular node manufacturers and Bitcoin products on the market making pairing to your own node easier then ever.
+> iOS *StandUp-Remote* is compatible with some of the most popular node manufacturers and Bitcoin products on the market making pairing to your own node easier than ever.
 Simply scan a QR code or tap a link and *StandUp-Remote* will be 100% powered by your own full-node.
 >
 > Once installed and fully synced, a *Bitcoin-Standup* full node can also be used with developer education courses like [Learning Bitcoin from the Command Line](https://github.com/ChristopherA/Learning-Bitcoin-from-the-Command-Line).